 Stone Brewing is renowned for its flavourful and innovative IPAs.
 With Delicious IPA, they’ve crafted a gluten free beer version that stays true to their legacy.
 Using Lemondrop and El Dorado hops, it presents a vibrant bouquet of citrus that’s refreshing and complex.
 The aromas have been described as resembling lemon drops or watermelon candy.

-Despite being gluten free, Stone has ensured Delicious IPA delivers big on flavor, with well-balanced bitterness and subtle notes of tropical fruit.
-It’s shown that removing gluten doesn’t have to mean eliminating taste, making it a standout in the category.
-Similarly, innovative techniques are employed in making non-alcoholic beer to retain the flavor and essence of traditional beer while eliminating alcohol content.delicious ipa
+Despite being gluten-free, Stone has ensured Delicious IPA delivers big on flavor, with well-balanced bitterness and subtle notes of tropical fruit.
+It’s shown that removing gluten doesn’t have to mean removing taste, making it a standout in the category.
+Similarly, in the process of making non-alcoholic beer, innovative techniques are employed to retain the taste and essence of traditional beer while eliminating alcohol content.

 New Belgium Brewing Company: Glütiny Pale Ale

 Whether you need a gluten free beer for dietary reasons or want to expand your horizons, Glütiny is a reliably tasty pale ale you can enjoy.
-It upholds the brewery’s longstanding commitment to craft while accommodating different drinkers.new belgium glutiny
+It upholds the brewery’s longstanding commitment to craft while accommodating different drinkers.

 Two Brothers Artisan Brewing: Prairie Path Golden Ale